top of page

 Inventory Snapshot: What Rising Supply Means for You

-Inventory has increased meaningfully—active listings are up 36.5% YoY—which is material for how buyers and sellers will act in 2026.
-With about 3.5 months of supply, Spokane is sitting firmly in the “neutral” zone rather than extreme seller advantage.
-That said, we are not deep into a buyer’s market yet; the forecast calls for inventory to perhaps rise another 5–10% as demand remains healthy.
+Inventory has increased significantly.
+Active listings are up 30.9% YoY.
+This is crucial for how buyers and sellers will act in 2026.
+With about 3.3 months of supply, Spokane is firmly in the “neutral” zone, rather than having an extreme seller advantage.
+However, we are not deep into a buyer’s market yet.
+The forecast calls for inventory to rise another 5–10% as demand remains healthy.

 What this means in practice: